corsac-dart/di/README.md

 container.get(MySQL); // will throw DIError
 ```

-There is no way for container to know actual values for `host`, `user` and
+There is no way for container to know actual values of `host`, `user` and
 `password` parameters.
 But we can tell container where to find these values:

 ```dart